falkr/ttm4175/pages/iot-lopy.md

 - The expansion board, with LED, button and access to pins, USB, and power supply
 - The antenna

-We have version 2.1A of the expansion board and version `XX`of the LoPy.
+We have version `2.1A` of the expansion board and version `1.0` of the LoPy.

 Put together the parts carefully as shown in the picture below.
 Note that the LoPy fits both ways onto the expansion boards.
 Make sure the pins for `Vin` and `GND` align properly.
-With the version we have, this looks like this:
+With the version we have, the alignment looks like this:

 ---
 type: figure